0xlgtm/Gas-Optimization-Handbook/src/optimizations/avoid-zero-value/README.md

     }
 }
 ```
-In the provided code snippet, there are two variations of the re-entrancy check modifier.
-The unoptimized `reentrancyCheckUnoptimized()` modifier uses a value of zero, which is the default value for uint256, to indicate the unentered case.
+The code snippet above contains two implementations of the re-entrancy check modifier.
+The unoptimized `reentrancyCheckUnoptimized()` modifier uses a value of zero, which is the default value for `uint256`, to indicate the unentered case.
 On the other hand, the optimized `reentrancyCheckOptimized()` modifier uses a value of one.

+## Explanation

+Writing from zero to non-zero costs more than writing from a non-zero to non-zero so the `reentrancyCheckOptimized()` should be the cheaper modifier of the two.

+## Gas Savings

 Generating the gas report with the `forge test --match-contract AvoidZeroValueTest --gas-report` command reveals gas costs to be 22,021 and 8,328 respectively.
 As expected, the optimized re-entrancy check modifier is more cost efficient than the unoptimized variant!